JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/17.utafiti/docs.md

 <img src="http://www.joomlabamboo.com/images/new/highline2/highline2-responsive.png" alt="Utafiti" />

-Highline2 is a child theme of the Build.r template.
-This means it uses the Build.r template and applies Highline2 specific style via Build.r's built in child theme functionality.
+Utafiti is a child theme of the Build.r template.
+This means it uses the Build.r template and applies Utafiti specific style via Build.r's built in child theme functionality.

 ## A note about child themes
 The files for child themes are located in the templates/buildr/child folder and are selected in the template admin design side panel.
 You can read a full explanation of child theming in Build.r <a href="../style/using-child-themes">here</a>.

-## Installing Highline2
+## Installing Utafiti

 The following applies to situations where you have already installed the Buildr template on your site or are installing buildr for the first time.